Brewers League Baseball Rules

 - BLB, AAA and AA have a limit of 25 roster spots.

 - BLB rosters expand to 40 during Spring Training and 28 from Septmeber 1st until the end of the regular season.

-- Single A has a limit of 30 roster spots.
+- AAA, AA, and A have a limit of 28 roster spots.

 - The Rookie League has a limit of 35 roster spots and will expand to 40 for several sims after the amateur draft in order to let GM's adjust for incoming rookies.

-- No player in Single A may be 24 years of age or older.
+- No player in Rookie League may be 22 years of age or older.
 Since this can't be governed in game it will be checked by the commish on a regular basis.
-Any players found to be 24 years of age or older will be DFA'd.
+Any players found to be 22 years of age or older will be DFA'd.